 Recent research by McKinsey indicates that nearly 70 percent of customer purchases are driven by growth.
 Any company records its success or growth to determine where they stand and where they want to reach.
-Growth for a business can be defined in terms of revenue, operations, management, or customer success.
+With proper goal tracking, success can be quantified at each phase of growth.
+Growth for a business can be defined in terms of revenue, operations, management, or customer success – but often starts with a company name.
 And customer success is a great field to analyze in order to reflect the company’s growth.
 Customers feel successful only if they grow with the business, which in turn happens when they get the best product value.

 So what exact metrics can you use to measure customer growth?
 Before we go to that part, let’s do a quick warm-up but looking closer at what customer growth is about.